 The company, at the time of writing, offers smart metering plugs, which both control a plug socket and monitors the electrical current being used.
 It’s a great plug to use with a fridge, for example, as you’ll be able to monitor and be notified if the fridge stops working.
 It can just as easily be used to turn a lamp into a smart lamp, and when combined with Devolo’s motion sensor or door contact, can make your lights turn on automatically when you walk into a room and turn off after a period of no movement.

 Along with the above, users can also get a smart wall switch – no, not to control your lighting system, for something far more interesting.
 Instead of toggling the switches up and down to turn lights off, they can be programmed to control different things.
 For example, pushing one switch could turn on the TV and lamp, while another switch could be used to turn off all lights and turn down the heating when you’re about to leave home.

 It’s only limited by the amount of accessories you have available, and the amount of time you want to spend customising the system.
 If a wall switch isn’t for you, the company also offers a handheld fob with four programmable buttons for easy one-touch controls.

 The firm also produces a smart smoke detector that functions in the exact same way as a standard smoke alarm would, but with the extra benefit of being able to notify users via email, text and push notifications.
 Ideal for when you’re away from home!

 As mentioned earlier, the Devolo system works using Z-Wave technology, which allows it to communicate with non-Devolo smart home accessories, like the Piper NV home security camera.
 This means that if the Piper NV camera spots an intruder with its built-in night vision, it can try and scare them off by turning on all the lights and sounding its 125db siren.
-We’re huge supporters of Z-Wave technology, and we hope it becomes the smart home accessory standard.
+We’re huge supporters of Z-Wave technology.

 Devolo home control smart heating system review: Pricing and availability